-1Meeting, with the term of the remaining two Class III directors, Rebeca Obregon-Jimenez and Kelley Steven-Waiss, who were previously elected by stockholders at the 2021 Annual Meeting of Stockholders, expiring at our 2024 Annual Meeting of Stockholders.
-Raymond A. Link, Michael D. Slessor, and Thomas St. Dennis were previously elected by stockholders at the 2020 Annual Meeting.
-Lothar Maier, Sheri Rhodes and Jorge Titinger were previously elected by stockholders at the 2022 Annual Meeting.
-Mr. White was appointed to the Board on September 26, 2022 to fill a vacancy on our Board of Directors as a result of the expansion of the Board from eight to nine directors.
-Mr. White was recommended to the Governance and Nominating Committee by a non-management director.
+Our Board currently consists of nine members, and each director stands for election on an annual basis following the expiration of their current term.
+Mr. Brewer was appointed to the Board on March 19, 2024 to fill a vacancy on our Board as a result of the expansion of the Board from eight to nine directors.
+Mr. Brewer was recommended to the Governance and Nominating Committee by a non-management director.
+All returning directors will be up for election at this year's Annual Meeting.
 Each director holds office until their successor is duly elected and qualified or until their earlier death, resignation or removal.
-On February 3, 2023, Raymond A. Link informed the company that he would not stand for re-election at the company's 2023 Annual Meeting, after which time the Board of Directors will consist of eight members, in accordance with resolutions approved by the Board of Directors.
+On March 17, 2024, Lothar Maier informed the company that he would not stand for re-election at the company's 2024 Annual Meeting, after which time the Board will consist of eight members, in accordance with resolutions approved by the Board.

-Information regarding our director nominees and our other current directors as of the record date of this Proxy Statement, including their names and positions with our company, is set forth below.
+Information as of the record date of this Proxy Statement, after giving effect to the election of Mr. Brewer on March 19, 2024, regarding our director nominees including their names and positions with our company, is set forth below.

-Name of Director Age Class (4) Position with FormFactor Director Since Mr. Raymond A. Link (1)(3)(5) 69 Director June 2016 Mr. Lothar Maier(1)(3) 68 Director November 2006 Ms. Rebeca Obregon-Jimenez (2) 54 Ш Director September 2019 Ms. Sheri Rhodes(3) 54 Director December 2019 Dr. Michael D. Slessor 53 Director and Chief Executive Officer October 2013 Ms. Kelley Steven-Waiss (1)(2) 53 Ш Director August 2015 Mr. Thomas St. Dennis 69 Director and Chairperson September 2010 Mr. Jorge Titinger(2) 62 Director June 2021 Mr. Brian White(3) 58 Director September 2022
+Name of Director Age Position with FormFactor Director Since Mr. Kevin Brewer (1)(3) 66 Director March 2024 Ms. Rebeca Obregon-Jimenez (2) 55 Director September 2019 Ms. Sheri Rhodes (3) 55 Director December 2019 Dr. Michael D. Slessor 54 Director and Chief Executive Officer October 2013 Ms. Kelley Steven-Waiss (1)(2) 54 Director August 2015 Mr. Thomas St. Dennis 70 Director and Chairperson September 2010 Mr. Jorge Titinger (2) 63 Director June 2021 Mr. Brian White (1)(3) 59 Director September 2022